cristinaimprota/Investigating-Training-Data-s-Role/README.md

 * The result of the analysis will be (i) a report of the detected code quality issues; (ii) the list of training set indexes containing low-quality functions and syntactically incorrect functions.
 * To remove all low-quality and incorrect functions from the training set, use the following command: ```python3 clean_dataset.py <training_set>.json```

-The ``quality_issues_results`` folder contains the results of our analysis, both in terms of Semgrep reports on quality issues and full list of low-quality and syntactically incorrect functions, for the training set, pre-trained only (PTO), DeepSeek-Coder full (DSCf) and DeepSeek-Coder cleaned (DSCc) predictions.
+The ``quality_issues_results`` folder contains the results of our analysis, both in terms of Semgrep reports on quality issues and full list of low-quality and syntactically incorrect functions, for the training set, pre-trained only, DeepSeek-Coder full and DeepSeek-Coder cleaned predictions.

 The ``semgrep_manual_validation`` folder contains the results of the manual validation of a random sample of 400 quality issues identified by Semgrep.
 Each file reports the affected function, the issue category, the defective line(s), the message outputted by Semgrep and the *correct/incorrect* classification.